LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
-If you want to dsplay loading states or handle errors in the frontend we have a syncState helper to get that those details.
+If you want to dsplay loading states or handle errors in the frontend we have a syncState helper to get those details.
 -->

 ---